Zooce/zomb-file/README.md

 If the macro's value is an object or an array, you can access individual keys or indexes (and even the keys or indexes of nested objects and arrays) by following the macro expression with one or more access patterns like `.key` or `.2` for example.

 > _You may **NOT** access individual keys or indexes of parameter values.
 Why?
-Because you pass them in when using a macro expression.
+Because you already pass them in when using a macro expression.
 This is to prevent you from doing unnecessary things._

 ```zomb
 $person(name, job) = {